ABOVE: Illustration from King (1888) based on Forbes (1880) collection in Sumatra illustrated below. The type is from Singapore.

 Habit: Large woody liana or small tree to 15m.
 Very rare.
 The few Bornean records are from either peat-swamp forest or rocky ridge forest on the west coast of Borneo.
 Obviously prefers poor soils.

 Leaf: Large 14-33 cm by 6-17 cm.
 Smooth above and with prominent sunken veins.
 The veins of the under surface of the leaf are also very prominent.
 The basal pair are very distinct with up to 3 pairs of minor side veins below and 4 to 6 obvious side veins above.

 Fig: 1.8-2.5 cm.
-Has a very distinctive sunken ostiole which is also sometimes true of F. consociata.
-Berg (2005) says this fig ripens green to yellow to orange to red, i.e. the same sequence as Ficus consociata.
+Has a very distinctive sunken ostiole which is also true of F. retusa.
+Berg (2005) says this fig ripens green to yellow to orange to red.

-(1) Ficus consociata is very similar with (a) Extensive hairs on the leaves, twigs and fig fruit (b) The appearance of a sunken ostiole and (c) Occasionally persistent stipules and (d) A similar number of side veins (4 to 6) as compared with F. consociata (4-7).
+(1) Ficus consociata is similar with (a) Extensive hairs on the leaves, twigs and fig fruit and (b) Occasionally persistent stipules but the basal veins are straighter and longer. with F. consociata (4-7).

 (2) Ficus annulata.
 Some varieties of Ficus annulata have persistent stipules and hairy figs. F. annulata leaves always have 12 or more side veins whereas F. bracteata leaves always have less than 12 side veins.